-Private Guided Tours of Budapest with Attila!
+Guided Tours of Budapest with Attila

 On every tour that he leads, Attila focuses on showing travelers an authentic, local side of Budapest, which goes beyond the sights in the guidebooks and takes you far from the crowds.

-The founder of an alternative sightseeing company, Attila leads walking tours that focus on street art, off-the-beaten-path neighborhoods, and authentic Budapest.
-If you want to explore the local side of Budapest - culture, history, street art, and the city’s secret places - then you've come to the right person!
+If you want to explore a local side of Budapest - culture, history, street art, and the city’s secret places - then Attila's your man!

 Duration: 3 hours

-Cost: $300 USD (per group)
+Cost: $250 USD

 Max participants: 8